Neon Bible: Tour

 Arcade Fire began their tour in support of the album in January and February 2007, playing a series of concerts at churches and other small venues in Ottawa, Montreal, London and New York.
 This was followed by a 23 date European tour in March and early April, though the last 9 dates of this were cancelled due to illness.
 The first North American leg of the tour began April 26 in San Diego and April 28 at Coachella Valley Music and Arts Festival and contained 26 dates.
 This leg contained openings by The National, St. Vincent, and Electrelane.
 The band then began an 11-date European leg at Glastonbury Festival on June 22 before returning to North America for 10 more LCD Soundsystem-supported dates beginning September 15 at Austin City Limits.
 The Neon Bible tour continued with 14 more dates in Europe between October 25 and November 19, and six dates beginning January 18, 2008 in Australia and New Zealand as part of the Big Day Out festival.
 The tour then ended after three more shows from February 7 in Japan.

+On November 5, 2023, Arcade Fire played Neon Bible in full at Hammerstein Ballroom in New York City.
+The show was announced as a surprise less than a week in advance.